-Planned Unit Developments (PUDs) are unique and differ substantially from conventional subdivisions and therefore require administrative processing as "Special Uses".
-PUDs are a complex type of Special Use, potentially consisting of various land uses and design elements, requiring the establishment of more specific procedures, standards, and exceptions from the strict application of the zoning district regulations to guide the recommendations of the Plan Commission and the action of the City Council.
+Planned Unit Developments (PUDs) differ from conventional subdivisions and therefore require administrative processing as "Special Uses."
 PUDs are typically established in order to allow and encourage development with innovation, increased amenities, and creative environmental and architectural design which would not be possible to achieve under the otherwise standard zoning district regulations, while being in general compliance with the planning objectives and intent of the zoning ordinance.
 Under this procedure, well planned residential, industrial/manufacturing, commercial and other types of land uses, individually or in combination, may be developed with design flexibility allowing for full utilization of the topographical and environmental characteristics of the site.